Introduction

 Funded by Wave 2 of the Social Housing Decarbonisation Fund (SHDF), this scheme was undertaken by SBS on behalf of Metropolitan Thames Valley Housing.
 The client organisation was formed in 2018 through a merger between Metropolitan Housing Trust and Thames Valley Housing Association.
 It now owns and/or manages over 57,000 homes across a wide area.

 Much of its stock is located in London and the South East, but it also operates in the East of England and the East Midlands.
-This particular scheme focused on around 80 homes in East Leake in Nottinghamshire.
+This particular scheme focused on homes in East Leake in Nottinghamshire.
 Valued at £5.5 million, it sought to improve living conditions for residents through a range of measures, including energy efficiency works and general repairs.

 By installing new external wall insulation (EWI), together with replacement doors and windows, the project aimed to raise the properties’ EPC ratings from band D to a minimum of band C. As a result of the works, the homes would be made warmer, cheaper to heat, and more visually appealing.